jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > Entering with every step he took through many a scene.

-this reminds me of the vessels of wine being refilled in [[the morn a thousand roses brings|the morn a thousand roses brings]]. also thinking about the foul legacy transformation slowly eroding his body & soul every time he uses it — healing himself in vain.
+This reminds me of the vessels of wine being refilled in The Morn a Thousand Roses Brings.
+Also thinking about the Foul Legacy transformation slowly eroding his body & soul every time he uses it — healing himself in vain.

 ---

 **canto the third, xi:**
-> But who can view the ripened [[rose|rose]], nor seek
+> But who can view the ripened rose, nor seek
 >
 > To wear it?

-would love to know what this means.
+Would love to know what this means.

 ---